modular-component/website/docs/intro.md

   restricted in any way.

-The reason for the **single** mode being default is to help re-usability: for instance, you can extend an existing component by replacing its lifecycle but keeping the same render, of vice-versa.
+The reason for the **single** mode being default is to help re-usability: for instance, you can extend an existing component by replacing its lifecycle but keeping the same render, or vice-versa.

 This also makes `ModularComponent`s easy to test: stages can be tested in isolation from one another.